Varying-Vagrant-Vagrants/VVV/README.md

 ### What is Vagrant?

 [Vagrant](http://www.vagrantup.com) is a "tool for building and distributing development environments".
-It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine that is sandboxed away from your local environment.
+It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine sandboxed from your local environment.

 ### The First Vagrant Up

-1. Start with any operating system.
+1. Start with any local operating system such as Mac OS X, Linux, or Windows.
 1. Install [VirtualBox 4.3.10](https://www.virtualbox.org/wiki/Downloads)
     * VVV is completely compatible with earlier versions of VirtualBox, so 4.2.22 or earlier would be just fine.
 Do note that Vagrant had specific issues with 4.2.16.
 Going as far back as 4.2.10 will likely be of no issue.
     * VVV itself leans in the 4.3.x direction in the master branch to stay ahead of the curve.